 We will sit around the fire in the evenings on the St. John River Trip

 The St John River Trip – A 6-day adventure on one of the only rivers in State without a Dam.

-Our Journey starts at NEOC the morning of the trip and later that day we put in at 5th St John Lake in the Western part of the State, ends at Allagash Village, passing through some of the most remote parts of the north Maine woods.
+Our Journey starts at NEOC on the morning of the trip and later that day we put in at 5th St John Lake in the Western part of the State.
+We end at Allagash Village, passing through some of the most remote parts of the north Maine woods.

-A river and river banks and towns rich with logging history and artifacts.
-110-130 miles of class I-III rapids through Maine's most remote and beautiful wilderness.
+A river and river banks and towns rich with logging history and artifacts on a 110-130 miles of class I-III rapids through Maine's most remote and beautiful wilderness.
 It is the longest and wildest free-flowing river left in the eastern U.S. This trip runs in May as that is when the river flows freely due to the absence of dams and lakes.
-The St john, St Croix and Allagash are three primary rivers that paddlers love to paddle.
+The St John, St Croix, and Allagash are three primary rivers that paddlers love to paddle.

 Your Maine Basecamp.
-Since 1982 we have been rafting, canoeing, kayaking on the rivers of Maine.
+Since 1982 we have been rafting, canoeing and kayaking on the rivers of Maine.
 Our story is a Maine Love Story.
-Matt Polstein the owner fell in love with the rivers and waters of Maine.
-Since Matt was 21 years old he has been doing everything he can to make sure people can enjoy these unique and hard to access places
+Matt Polstein, the owner, fell in love with the rivers and waters of Maine.
+Since Matt was 21 years old he has been doing everything he can to make sure people can enjoy these unique and hard to access places.